DAY TRIP SUGGESTIONS FROM THE WEST CORK HOTEL

 Clonakilty Model Railway Village

-In Clonakilty we will visit the Clonakilty Model Village.
+In Clonakilty you can visit the Clonakilty Model Village.
 When you walk into the village you step back in time and see life as it was in the 1940's.
 See the old West Cork railway line portrayed in a delightful miniature serving the towns.
 The models and figurines are all handmade at the model village to a scale of 1:24.

 Then on to Clonakilty town for a spot of shopping for those souvenirs of your holiday.
-Clonakilty is the fastest growing town in Cork County.
-Its acclaimed self-help ethos have created an exciting and dynamic place in which to live and work.
 Clonakilty is the home to The National Michael Collins Memorial Statue.
 The statue was unveiled by the actor Liam Neeson on August 22nd, 2002.
 Michael, one of the greatest military and policital leaders in Irish History was born in Woodsfield, Clonakilty in 1890.

 Then relax after your day of sight-seeing and shopping, with a leisurely drive back to Skibbereen, taking in the beautiful scenery of the surrounding areas.